OCLC: History

 OCLC began in 1967, as the Ohio College Library Center, through a collaboration of university presidents, vice presidents, and library directors who wanted to create a cooperative, computerized network for libraries in the state of Ohio.
 The group first met on July 5, 1967, on the campus of Ohio State University to sign the articles of incorporation for the nonprofit organization and hired Frederick G. Kilgour, a former Yale University medical school librarian, as first executive director.

 Kilgour and Ralph H. Parker, who was the head of libraries at the University of Missouri, had proposed the shared cataloging system in a 1965 report as consultants to the Committee of Librarians of the Ohio College Association.
 Kilgour and Parker wished to merge the latest information storage and retrieval system of the time, the computer, with the oldest, the library.
 They were inspired in part by the earlier Columbia–Harvard–Yale Medical Libraries Computerization Project, an attempt at shared automated printing of catalog cards.
 The plan was to merge the catalogs of Ohio libraries electronically through a computer network and database to streamline operations, control costs, and increase efficiency in library management, bringing libraries together cooperatively to best serve researchers and scholars.
 The first library to do online cataloging through OCLC was the Alden Library at Ohio University on August 26, 1971.
 This was the first online cataloging by any library worldwide.

 Between 1967 and 1977, OCLC membership was limited to institutions in Ohio, but in 1978, a new governance structure was established that allowed institutions from other states to join.
+With this expansion, the name changed to the Online Computer Library Center in 1977.
 In 2002, the governance structure was again modified to accommodate participation from outside the United States.

 As OCLC expanded services in the United States outside Ohio, it relied on establishing strategic partnerships with "networks", organizations that provided training, support and marketing services.
 By 2008, there were 15 independent United States regional service providers.
 OCLC networks played a key role in OCLC governance, with networks electing delegates to serve on the OCLC Members Council.
 During 2008, OCLC commissioned two studies to look at distribution channels; at the same time, the council approved governance changes that had been recommended by the Board of Trustees severing the tie between the networks and governance.
 In early 2009, OCLC negotiated new contracts with the former networks and opened a centralized support center.